 Tucson Reptile Rescue is Southern Arizona's only 501c3 non-profit, no kill animal shelter for sick, injured, found, abandoned and surrendered exotic reptiles.
 We take in these animals with no surrender fee, house them, feed them, get them veterinary care when needed and work diligently to find them caring, permanent homes.
 We are ran 100% by volunteers and receive no funding or grants.
 All adoption fees and donations collected go directly to care for animals.
 To avoid overcrowding and to stay no-kill we occasionally have to turn away an animal but we will do what we can to help.

-Closed Sunday and Monday except by appointment.
+Closed to the public except by appointment.

 Come on in and check out our adoptable animals as well as some amazing educational reptiles.